mathmaster13/fynotek-java/RUNNING.md

 ```
 git clone https://github.com/mathmaster13/fynotek-java.git
 ```
-Copy the `com` folder to `fynotek-java/demos`.
+Copy all files in the `demos` folder to the source root.

-Run the rest of the commands here in `fynotek-java/demos`.

 Compile the library:
 ```